Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

-## This playbook will sync incident status in Azure sentinel to the corresponding incident in MDATP
+## This playbook could be used to sync incident status in Azure sentinel to the corresponding incident in MDATP

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2FAzure-Sentinel%2Fmaster%2FPlaybooks%2FBlock-AADUser%2Fazuredeploy.json" target="_blank">